sflarkin/satellite_analysis/README.md

-# satellite_analysis (need to think of what to actually call it.)
+# VELAHalos

 Developed by Sean Larkin

-This is the (insert name), a collection of pipeline and analysis scripts for studying galaxies in the Generation 3 and Generation 6 VELA simulations, run by Daniel Ceverino.
+This is the VELAHalos, a collection of pipeline and analysis scripts for studying galaxies in the Generation 3 and Generation 6 VELA simulations, run by Daniel Ceverino.
 These scripts were designed to be used via terminal on the NAS pleiades and NERSC Edison supercomputers.

 # TO DO
 -Update the GEN3snaps.py file to be more customizable on call with terminal?